jsx-eslint/eslint-plugin-react/docs/rules/no-find-dom-node.md

-# Prevent usage of findDOMNode (react/no-find-dom-node)
+# Disallow usage of findDOMNode (react/no-find-dom-node)

 Facebook will eventually deprecate `findDOMNode` as it blocks certain improvements in React in the future.